1. The Members of the University

 XXXIII.
 The constitution and procedure of any joint Committee of the Senate and the Regents shall be prescribed by the Senate with the concurrence of the Regents.

 XXXIV.
-The Chancellor and the Vice-Chancellor shall be ex officio members of every Committee of the Senate and of the Regents except where the Chancellor or the Vice-Chancellor deems it in the University’s interests for him to withdraw from membership.
+The Chancellor and the Registrar shall be ex officio members of every Committee of the Senate and of the Regents except where the Chancellor or the Registrar deem it in the University’s interests for them to withdraw from membership.

 XXXV.
 A Dean shall be an ex officio member of every committee of that Deanery.
 The Head of a School shall be an ex officio member of every committee of the School.